percona/pg_tde/documentation/docs/faq.md

 `pg_tde` uses two keys to encrypt data:

 * Internal encryption keys to encrypt the data.
-These keys are stored internally, in a single `$PGDATA/pg_tde` directory.
+These keys are stored internally in an encrypted format, in a single `$PGDATA/pg_tde` directory.
-* Principal keys to encrypt table encryption keys.
+* Principal keys to encrypt internal encryption keys.
 These keys are stored externally, in the Key Management System (KMS).

 You can use the following KMSs: